 - 4 cups chopped kale, ribs removed

-- 18 slices provalone or 2 cups shredded mozzarella
+- 18 slices provolone or 2 cups shredded mozzarella

 - Preheat the oven to 325 degrees Fahrenheit.

-- Mix together the sweet potato puree, egg and grated parmesan cheese.
-If your tomato sauce has parmesan in it already, use the lesser amount.
+- Mix together the sweet potato puree, egg and grated Parmesan cheese.
+If your tomato marinara sauce has parmesan in it already, use ¼ cup instead.